mfisher87/mfisher87.github.io/content/resume.md

 A research software developer passionate about open source, community ownership, accessibility, and inclusivity.
-Open-source software maintainer, co-author of \textit{QGreenland}, and co-author and instructor of \textit{QGreenland 2023 Researcher Workshop}, a 3-day hands-on open-source workshop which broke ground by running the QGIS geospatial analysis environment at classroom scale in the cloud.
+Open-source software maintainer, co-author of \textit{QGreenland}, and co-author and instructor of \textit{QGreenland 2023 Researcher Workshop}, a 3-day hands-on open-source workshop that broke ground by running the QGIS geospatial analysis environment at classroom scale in the cloud.

 # Experience